 Everyone is required to wear face coverings in indoor and outdoor public spaces.

-Restaurants can seat up to four people per table, and reservations are required.
-No walk ins will be allowed.
+Restaurants can seat up to six people per table.

-Public gatherings and venues that host events such as live entertainment or group meetings are limited to 50 people or to 25 percent of capacity, whichever number is lower.
+Public gatherings and venues that host events such as live entertainment or group meetings are limited to 100 people or to 35 percent of capacity, whichever number is lower.
+If COVID-19 trends continue to decline, beginning March 15, the numbers will increase to 250 people or 50 percent capacity, whichever number is lower.